 Changing your diet is a huge leap, and what you’re doing is amazing!
 It’s natural that there will be moments when it all feels like too much or where you might fall off the wagon.

 If this happens, there are loads of things you can do.
-First – breathe!
+First – breathe, and don’t beat yourself up too much!
 Second – remember why you decided to go vegan in the first place.
-Sometimes it helps to think about your reasons for making such an impactful change.
-Third – if you can, go out for the evening.
-It doesn’t have to be fancy, but enjoying some delicious vegan food that you didn’t have to cook yourself can take a lot of pressure off.
+Sometimes it helps to think about your reasons for choosing to go vegan in order to help you keep going.
+Third – if you can, go out for food and take a break.
+It doesn’t have to be fancy, but sometimes enjoying some delicious vegan food that you didn’t have to cook yourself can take a lot of pressure off.

 And remember: the change you’ve made is a big one – it’s ok if you can’t do it all perfectly from the start!
 Enjoy the process – before you know it you’ll have been vegan for years!